nicolaskolbenschlag/nlp_emotion_uncertainty_bachelorthesis/README.md

 ### Bayesian Modelling

-1. Obtain multiple forecasts for yො (with possibly different outcomes).
+1. Obtain multiple forecasts (with possibly different outcomes).
 2. Use the mean of them as final prediction and the variance among them as measurement for uncertainty.
 3. Approaches:

     * Monte Carlo Dropout: Enable dropout during inference.
     * Ensemble Averaging: Train multiple model from varying starting point (seeds).

 ## Aim of this work